Brooklyn Tower: Financing and approval

 In December 2015, Fortress Investment Group provided a $115 million loan to JDS and Chetrit Group for the purchase of the site and for the refinancing of debt associated with the Dime Savings Bank property.
 At the time, the bank was expected to be sold for over $100 million.
 The same month, JDS and Chetrit acquired the Dime Savings Bank Building from JPMorgan Chase for $90 million using the money from the refinancing.
 This was part of a trend during the early 21st century, when many old bank buildings across the United States were converted to residential structures.

 JDS and Chetrit released a modified plan in early 2016, increasing the height slightly while reducing the amount of retail space.
 Under the new plans, the tower was to be 1,066 feet tall.
 Brooklyn Community Board 2's land-use committee quickly endorsed the project.
 Because the proposed skyscraper involved modifying the landmarked bank building, JDS and Chetrit needed to obtain permission from the LPC, which approved the proposed modifications in April 2016.
 Changes include the removal of non-original additions to the bank, repairing damage to the bank's marble and copper elements, and demolishing part of the bank's rear to make way for the new residential addition.
 When the plans were approved, some observers objected to the height and to the shadows cast by the new building.
 However, the community as a whole presented little opposition to the plans.

 In February 2017, Bank OZK and Melody Finance issued a $135 million bridge and pre-development loan for the project.
 The loan replaced Fortress's debt and previous funding from the Kushner Companies.
 Work on 9 DeKalb Avenue's foundation began that June.
 JDS invested an additional $60 million in equity in August 2018 to purchase Chetrit's stake in the property, obtaining full ownership of the project.
+Thirty percent of the building's apartments were classified as affordable housing, allowing JDS to claim a 35-year tax abatement for the building.
+Unidentified real-estate professionals, interviewed by the website Curbed, expressed skepticism over whether people were willing to pay the average asking price of 2300 $/ft2 for 9 DeKalb Avenue's apartments.
+At the time, the building was far from the more upscale areas of Manhattan where people paid almost three times that rate.